harvard-dce/mh-opsworks/README.md

     # You can omit the $() wrapper if you'd like to see the raw SSH connection info.
     $(./bin/rake stack:instances:ssh_to hostname=admin1)

-    # You can mix-and-match secrets and configuration files in the same invocation
+    # You can mix-and-match secrets and configuration files in the same invocation.
     # Use an alternate cluster configuration file
     CLUSTER_CONFIG_FILE="./some_other_config.json" ./bin/rake cluster:configtest